Cycling-Penalty costs Alaphilippe yellow as Van Aert wins easy stage | International

 Cycling-Penalty costs Alaphilippe yellow as Van Aert wins easy stage

 Frenchman Julian Alaphilippe lost the overall lead in the Tour de France to Briton Adam Yates after being handed a 20-second penalty for illegal feeding at the end of stage five, won by Belgian Wouth van Aert on Wednesday.
-Van Aert was fastest in the sprint at the end of the 183km ride from Gap that featured no breakaway, an almost unprecedented scenario in normal racing conditions in the modern era.
+Van Aert was fastest in the sprint at the end of the 183km ride from Gap that was remarkable mainly for featuring no breakaway, an almost unprecedented scenario in normal racing conditions in the modern era.

 Dutchman Cees Bol was second and Sam Bennett took third place to become the first Irishman to wear the green jersey for the points classification since Sean Kelly 31 years ago.
-Alaphilippe finished safe in the bunch but snatched a bottle about 17km from the line, breaking Tour rules which state that feeding is illegal within 20km of the finish.
+But the drama was to come after the riders got off their bikes with Alaphilippe, who finished safe in the bunch, being penalised for snatching a bottle about 17km from the line, breaking Tour rules which state that feeding is illegal within 20km of the finish.

-"We're checking now but it seems I took a bottle where I was not supposed to," Alaphilippe said.
+Deceuninck–Quick-Step sports director Tom Steels explained later that the team assistant had been unable to position himself just before the 20km mark because it was too dangerous.
+"It's a pity to lose the yellow jersey like this," Steels said.
+"We know about the 20km rule, but today there were also some special circumstances... it was the only spot we could still give the bottle.

+"But we made a mistake, nothing to do about it.
+Julian was disappointed of course because he didn't do anything wrong."
 Yates leads Slovenian Primoz Roglic by three seconds in the standings after Alaphilippe dropped to 16th overall.

 - READ MORE ON: